Academics & 2020-2021 Calendar

 The faculty are building flexibility into their courses from the beginning, to support evolving student needs and public health guidance.
 The ways they will do that will depend on the specifics of the course size, content, and approach to teaching.
 In all classes, students will be at least 6 feet from one another and from the instructor at all times, and wearing masks will be required.

 Students will likely see a variety of approaches across their four courses.
 Some courses will be taught in larger rooms, to increase space between students.
-Others may break down a larger course into two sections, or work in hybrid models, with students rotating into the classroom, laboratory or studio in smaller groups and using technology in new ways.
+Others will break down a larger course into two sections, or work in hybrid models, with students rotating into the classroom, laboratory or studio in smaller groups and using technology in new ways.

 As a residential liberal arts college, The College of Wooster values personalized instruction where students work closely with their faculty, engage in active learning, and interact in meaningful ways with their peers.
 Regardless of how a course is taught, the faculty are designing their courses to ensure this kind of personal high-impact learning.